 From swarm

-Scans CLAUDE.md files, memory, local skills/commands, and settings hooks for conflicts with swarm governance rules, classifying each as complementary, potentially interfering, or conflicting.
+Scans CLAUDE.md, memory files, local skills, and settings hooks for conflicts with swarm governance rules.
+Returns a classified report of complementary, interfering, or conflicting artifacts.

 Slash command